Antoine Wiertz: Early life

-In 1828, Wiertz came out second in the competition for the prestigious Prix de Rome of the United Kingdom of the Netherlands.
+In 1828, Wiertz was awarded second prize in the competition for the prestigious Prix de Rome of the United Kingdom of the Netherlands.
 Between November 1829 and May 1832, he stayed in Paris, where he made a living painting portraits.
 He studied the old masters at the Louvre where he admired Rubens' works but turned his nose up at contemporary French masters such as David, Géricault and Girodet, all three of whom had died a few years earlier.

 After the independence of Belgium he won the inaugural Prix de Rome of Belgium) in 1832.
 The 10.000 frank prize enabled him to travel to Rome to further his studies.
 He joined the French Academy at Rome in Rome, where he resided from May 1834 until February 1837.
 Upon his return, he established himself in Liège with his mother.

 During his stay in Rome, Wiertz worked on his first great work, "Greeks and Trojans fighting for the body of Patroclus" (finished in 1836), on a subject borrowed from book XVII of Homer's Iliad.
 It was admired during his stay in Rome and exhibited in Antwerp in 1837, where it met with some success.
 Wiertz submitted the work for the Paris Salon of 1838, but it arrived too late and was refused.